robinweser/fela/README.md

 * Local namespace

 ## The Gist
-Fela's core principle is to consider **style as a function of state**.<br>
+Fela's core principle is to consider [style as a function of state](https://medium.com/@rofrischmann/styles-as-functions-of-state-1885627a63f7#.6k6i4kdch).<br>
 The whole API and all plugins and bindings are built on that idea.<br>
-It is reactive and auto-updates onces registered to the DOM.<br>
+It is reactive and auto-updates once registered to the DOM.<br>

 The following example illustrates the key parts of Fela though it only shows the very basics.